 But is this M5 reliable?
-Well actually if it’s treated and maintained properly then yes, most of the time it is – at least to 200 000 km.
-But since there are fair amount of cases of replaced engines, I have to add that the reliability in this case depends twice as much on how the previous owner used or treated the car.
+Well actually if it’s treated and maintained properly then yes, most of the time it is – at least to 200 000 km / 124 000 mi.
+But since there are fair amount of cases of replaced engines, I have to add that the reliability in this case depends twice as much on how the previous owner used the car.
 So let’s dig deeper into this M5 and hopefully you will be able to make your own opinion about this high performance vehicle.
-By the way this particular piece was made in December 2011, so it’s one of the earliest models and it has 140 000 km.
+By the way this particular piece was made in December 2011, so it’s one of the earliest models and it has 140 000 km / 87 000 mi.

 The exterior of this car looks simply amazing.
 It’s very well balanced, still modern and it has some of those traditional BMW details too.
-In my opinion the Monte Carlo Blue metallic paint is the perfect color for this car.
-It somehow belongs to this BMW and maybe it’s because they used a blue M5 F10 in most of the promotional materials/catalogues.
-Well, this the subconscious mind-stuff works, or it should, right?
+In my opinion the Monte Carlo Blue metallic paint is the perfect color for this car, it somehow belongs to this BMW and maybe it’s because they used a blue M5 F10 in most of the promotional materials/catalogues.
+Well, I guess this subconscious mind-stuff works, or it should, right?

 You won’t be disappointed by the interior either.
 This particular car was mostly used on longer highway journeys in the Eastern part of Europe-so 140 000 km on not always high quality roads.
 And despite of this I couldn’t hear any rattling, squeaking or other noise from the interior.
 The build quality of the interior is great and the body of the car felt extremely rigid as well.